fluid-player/fluid-player/README.md

 Here is a description of the parameters which can be used when setting Fluid Player:

 * `idVideoPlayer`: The id of the html video tag, containing the main video to be played.
 * `vastTag`: The URL of the VAST Tag, which returns an XML describing the VAST ad to be displayed.
+(Deprecated, but kept for backward compatibility.
+Use the `adList` property.)
 * `options`: Various options for tweaking the appearance and behaviour of the player:
   * `timelinePreview`: Sets the timeline preview, visible when hovering over the progress bar.
 The provided `file` contains a description of the thumbnail images used for the preview.
 The `type` sets the format of the file.
 Currently only the VTT format is supported.
 The timeline preview only works if the `default` layout is chosen (see below).
   * `layout`: Several options are available.
 The default layout is `default`.
 It provides own skin to the player.
 Another option is `browser`, meaning that the standard video player layout and behaviour, specific for each browser, is used.
 Also, a custom layout may be used: in this case there should be a folder with the given name inside the `/templates` folder, containing a file `styles.css`. _Note: on iPhone devices the player always switches automatically to the `browser` layout._